 Immediately after the IPO, the Company filed an amended and restated certificate of incorporation, which became effective on October 22, 2021.
 The amended and restated certificate of incorporation authorized 110,000,000 shares consisting of 100,000,000 shares of common stock, at a par value of \$0.00001, and 10,000,000 shares of preferred stock at a par value of \$0.00001.
-The rights of the holders of common stock are subject to and qualified by rights of the holders of the preferred stock.
+The rights of the holders of common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any series of preferred stock that the Company may designate in the future.